maptv/decalendar/docs/decalendar.md

 #### `Qops`, `Delts`, `Eps` and `Zets` {#sec-qdez}

+##### `Qops` {#sec-q}

 Each season in the table above has 9 `deks` and exactly 90 days, except for the seasons in the last row, which have 10 `deks` and 95 days in common years or 96 days in leap years.
 To more closely reflect the actual seasons, the extra days from the last row should be split among the first two rows.
-Nevertheless, the seasons shown above work well, because the first `dek` of each season is the last `dek` in a `qop` (`qoppa`).
+Nevertheless, the seasons shown above are convenient, because the first `dek` of each season is the last `dek` in a `qop` (`qoppa`).
 Like seasons, `qops` divide the year into four parts, but unlike seasons, `qops` do not include `Dek 36`.
 The table below shows the division of `deks` by `qoppa`.

 | Code | Start | End |
 | ---- | ----- | --- |